Reconnection of infinitely thin antiparallel vortices and coherent structures: Numerical method

 \section{Numerical method}

 In this section we describe the numerical method we use to solve the system~\eqref{eq:main_equation}.
 The main problem for numerical stability of the method is related to the interaction term which grows when the vortices are close to each other.
+We consider a simpler case of Klein-Majda equations~\eqref{eq:km_reduced} to derive possible restrictions for the numerical method.
+They come from the relation between the time step $\tau$, the spatial discretization step $h$, and the regularization parameter $r_c$.
+Even though we use a more advanced Runge-Kutta-Felhberg method and the equations~\eqref{eq:main_equation} have higher nonlinearity the derived restrictions hold true in a qualitative way.

 \paragraph*{Necessary stability conditions} We derive the necessary stability conditions for a simpler case of Klein-Majda equations~\eqref{eq:km_reduced}.
 Consider the following semi-implicit numerical scheme: